This article may contain compensated links. See our full disclosure here

 Join City Wonders Pompeii day trip (available on GetYourGuide) from Rome and not only are you able to explore Pompeii but in summer you can also climb the volcano that destroyed the city.

 This tour combines history and outdoor activity for a full day of fun exploring the destruction of Pompeii.
-Your small group of more 25 people or less will transfer by air-conditioned coach to Pompeii where your guide will walk you through the main sights, explaining the events of that fateful day in 79AD.
+Your small group of 24 people or less will transfer by air-conditioned coach to Pompeii where your guide will walk you through the main sights, explaining the events of that fateful day in 79AD.

-This is a full day (12 hour) tour departing from Rome at 07:30am.
-This tour runs daily in summer with a reduced schedule in the winter months.
+This is a full day (12 hour) tour departing from Rome at 07:30 am.
+This tour runs daily in summer, with a reduced schedule in the winter months.

 Why we like it